 This parameter allows one to specify commands to be called automatically when chunks are merged into to the current model's DM.
-This parameter can be set with a command which takes one parameter and any number of such commands may be set (the reported value of this parameter is a list of all commands which have been set).
+This parameter can be set with a command identifier and that command must take one parameter.
+Any number of such commands may be set (the reported value of this parameter is a list of all commands which have been set).
+Note, when setting the parameter remotely an embedded string will be required to name a command.
 Whenever a chunk is merged into DM each of the commands that has been set will be called with one parameter which is the name of the chunk that was merged into DM.
 This call is made after the chunk has been merged into DM and its declarative parameters updated appropriately.
 The return values of these commands are ignored.
 If the parameter is set to nil then all commands are removed from the chunk-merge-hook.
+To remove a specific command from the list set the parameter to the list (:remove id) where id is the command identifier of the command to be removed.
 A command should only be set once.
-If a specific command is specified more than once as a value for the chunk-merge-hook a warning will be displayed and a value of nil will be returned as the current value.
+If a specific command is specified more than once as a value for the chunk-merge-hook a warning will be displayed.